Skip to main content

 msgraph_send_event_request_completed

-After sending events for a queued item, this procedure is called to confirm the external call to MS Graph is finished and the correlation that was saved is now done.
-For newly added events the event_id will be filled and this can now be processed together with the correlation_id.
-A template can be woven to this Control Procedure which can look like this:
+After sending events for a queued item, this procedure is called to confirm the external call to Microsoft Graph is finished and the correlation that was saved is now done.
+For newly added events, the event_id will be filled so it can be processed with the correlation_id.

 update msgraph_correlations